 Live like the locals and surf the waves at the nearby beach or sign up for a round of kitesurfing.
+Go fishing in the ocean or on the river.
 Why not gather up your family and learn how to horse ride at the Australian Equestrian Academy?
 Or get the adrenaline pumping with a trip to Victoria’s largest water theme park, Adventure Park.
 You can also take relaxing day trips with your friends and family to the Bellarine’s finest wineries, all within the perfect distance from Ocean Grove.

 With the Great Ocean Road right on Ocean Grove’s doorstep, why not embark on an adventure down the coast?
 Providing Victoria’s most scenic views the Great Ocean Road is home to the 12 Apostles.
 Erosion of four of the rock stacks over time has left eight remaining, towering a spectacular 45 metres above the ocean.
 Check out the scenery at the Loch Ard Gorge and The Grotto, or make your way through the tranquil rainforest at Great Otway National Park.